 Lightsong shrugged.
 “We shall see.”

 He began to hear screams of annoyance from inside the palace.
 He smiled.
-Then, he sat down to wait.

 It took longer than he had expected.
 Allmother was a stubborn one, as proved by Blushweaver’s complete inability to manipulate her.
-As he sat, idly listening to a group of musicians he had ordered in, a priestess occasionally checked on him.
+As he sat--idly listening to a group of musicians he had ordered in--a priestess occasionally checked on him.
 Several hours passed, and Lightsong made no move to retreat.
-He didn’t eat or drink, allowing the Breath he’d taken a few days earlier sustain him, keeping him from having to visit the privy.
+He didn’t eat or drink very much, so he didn’t need to visit the privy.
 He could simply sit, and wait.

 And be bothersome.
 He ordered his musicians to play louder.
 He had picked a group with a lot of percussion.

 Finally, a frazzled-looking priestess left the palace.
-“Her Excellency will see you now,” the woman said, bowing before Lightsong.
+“Her Excellency will see you,” the woman said, bowing before Lightsong.

 “Hum?”
-Lightsong said, turning toward the woman.
+Lightsong said.
 “Oh, that.
 Do I have to go now?
 Can I finish listening to this song?”

 The priestess glanced up.
 “I--”

 “Oh, very well then,” Lightsong said, rising.
-“Let’s go.”
+“Let’s do it.”

 #